opensafely/documentation/docs/ehrql-tutorial.md

 ---8<-- 'examples/src-minimal-ehrql-set-population.md'

+!!! note
+    ehrQL expects a single dataset, named `dataset`.
+If we name the dataset something else, an error will be raised.
+If we define more than one dataset, only the last one named `dataset` will be registered.

 At this point, we have created a dataset and set the population, but we haven't requested any data.
 Let's change that.
 As well as using each patient's year of birth to set the population, we also request it: